eclipse-kura/kura/_posts/dev/2017-10-05-bluetooth-le-apis.md

 The purpose of the new BLE APIs is to simplify the development of applications that interact with Bluetooth LE devices, offering clear and easy-to-use methods, and add new features to correctly manage the connection with remote devices.
 Moreover, the APIs organize the methods in a logical way to access all levels of a GATT client, from GATT services to GATT characteristics and descriptors, using UUIDs to identify the correct resource.

-## TinyB - BLE GATT API
+## Bluez-Dbus - BLE GATT API

-The implementation of the new Kura BLE APIs is based on the <a href="https://github.com/intel-iot-devkit/tinyb" about="_blank">TinyB</a> library that provides a clean, modern and easy to use Bluetooth LE API based on BlueZ over DBus.
-The library eases the access to GATT services and the management of BLE connections and discovery.
-More information about the project can be found <a href="https://github.com/intel-iot-devkit/tinyb" about="_blank">here</a> while <a href="http://iotdk.intel.com/docs/master/tinyb/java/" about="_blank">here</a> is the Java APIs description.
+The implementation of the new Kura BLE APIs is based on the <a href="https://github.com/hypfvieh/bluez-dbus" about="_blank">Bluez-Dbus</a> library that provides an easy to use Bluetooth LE API based on BlueZ over DBus.
+The library eases the access to GATT services and the management of BLE connections and discovery, without using any wrapper library as it is based on a newer version of dbus-java which uses jnr-unixsocket.

-Eclipse Kura provides the TinyB library for the following hardware architectures:

-* ARMv6 HardFloat
-* x86 64 bit

 ## APIs description